Metropolitan Atlanta Rapid Transit Authority: Funding

-The current 1% sales tax was set to be reduced to 0.5% in 2032.
-In early 2007 MARTA made a request to the City of Atlanta, DeKalb County, and Fulton County to seek a 15-year extension of the 1% sales tax from 2032 to 2047, with a 0.5% sales tax from 2047 to 2057.
-This is the fourth time in its history that MARTA sought the extension, the most recent in 1990.
-MARTA said the commitment to the tax is needed for the agency to secure long-term financing in the form of bonds to pay for any future expansions to the system.
+The 1% sales tax was originally set to be reduced to 0.5% in 2032.
+In 2007, MARTA made a request to the City of Atlanta, DeKalb County, and Fulton County to seek a 15-year extension of the 1% sales tax from 2032 to 2047, with a 0.5% sales tax from 2047 to 2057.
+This was the fourth time in its history that MARTA sought such an extension, the most recent previously in 1990.
+MARTA said the commitment to the tax was needed for the agency to secure long-term financing in the form of bonds to pay for future expansions to the system.
 The resolution called for four new routes: bus rapid transit from H.E.
-Holmes station to Fulton Industrial Boulevard, bus rapid transit from Garnett station to Stonecrest Mall, transit for the BeltLine, and a direct transit link from Lindbergh Center to Emory University (formerly called the "C-Loop").
-To approve the tax extension, two of the three government agencies needed to agree to the extension.
-In March 2007 the City of Atlanta voted 12–1 to approve the extension.
-In April 2007 the DeKalb County Commission also approved the sales tax extension.
-Some Fulton county officials opposed the sales tax extension on the basis that the proposed service expansions did not include previously proposed expansion of the North Rail line to Roswell and Alpharetta in North Fulton County.
+Holmes station to Fulton Industrial Boulevard, bus rapid transit from Garnett station to Stonecrest Mall, transit for the Beltline, and a direct transit link from Lindbergh Center to Emory University (formerly called the "C-Loop").
+The City of Atlanta voted 12–1 in March 2007 to approve the extension, and the DeKalb County Commission approved it the following month.
+Some Fulton County officials initially opposed the extension on the basis that the proposed service expansions did not include a previously proposed expansion of the North Line to Roswell and Alpharetta in North Fulton County.

+In February 2020, all four MARTA jurisdictions — Atlanta, Fulton, DeKalb, and Clayton County, which had joined MARTA in 2014 — approved a further extension, known as the 15th Amendment to the Rapid Transit Contract and Assistance Agreement, maintaining the full 1% sales tax through 2057 rather than allowing it to step down to 0.5% in 2047 as previously scheduled.